yoshikisd/cdtools/docs/source/installation.rst

    * `python-dateutil <https://github.com/dateutil/dateutil/>`_
    * `h5py <https://www.h5py.org/>`_

 All of these can be installed via pip or conda.
 It is required that pytorch is ilt with MKL, as that enables FFTs.
-Additionally, CUDA support in pytorch is recommended for running any serious reconstructions with the package.
+Additionally, installing pytorch with CUDA support is recommended for running any serious reconstructions with the package.
 The code is written to be python 2.7+ compatible, although it is only tested in python 3.

 Finally, to run the tests, pytest is required, and to build the docs, sphinx and sphinx-argparse are required.